d-cook/SomethingNew/Concepts.md

 #### Projectional editing
 #### Simplicity over complexity
 #### Simplicity of underlying structure, or of mechanism for creating it?
 Maybe there should be no (or little) distinction between the two
-  * Compare JavaScript to other languages: Most declarations are not fundamentally different than any other imperative code.
 #### Specify structure, or specify process that generates structure?
-#### Rather than depending on separate things (programming language, IDE, editor, etc.), each piece of software should be its own self-contained tool for doing all this, capable of editing its own "language"/compiler (if relevent), UI, etc.
 #### Modeling & editing structure as-is, or modeling and editing a generative process and replacing the old thing by regenerating it.
 #### Programming via interaction (e.g. capturing operations as steps of UI operations, rather than trying to visualize a "flow" of operations).
 Idea taken from Bret Victor's "Drawing Dynamic Visualizations".
   * That is, not a flat look-at-it-all-at-once model of exeuction, but a dynamic interactive model for exploring it.
 Also see Bret Victor's "Media for Thinking the Unthinkable"
-#### Object (interface), UI, API ...
-These are all really the same thing
-#### OO is about objects, not about classes (Jim Coplien & DCI)
 #### Automatic JIT compilation, or compiling only key components (which?)?
 #### A basic UI substrate from which anything can be put together (like how any structure can be built from the same object-model)
   * Concept of graphics primitives, or of UI primitives (e.g. boxes), each with their own relative transformations
-#### A way to map code (and other things) to custom UIs/views
 #### To prototype (or class) objects, or not to?
 #### AST means nothing is every "compiled" down to machine level, but instead there is a kernel (written or mirrored in itself)
 #### JIT compilation upon code edit, or just projectional view/edit? (is this the same thing?)
 #### Still generate compiled programs, but a bootstrapped self-contained tool as a better alternative to "source code"
-#### Do not get stuck on specific implementation choices if it can be changed later ("worse is better")
-#### Separate storage of execution state ("context") from code
-  * Any runtinme operation can derive from just modeling the execution state directly
-  * Continuation Passing Style?
 #### Potential of LISP is generally overlooked, and it is used as JUST a programming language
-#### Macro-expansion assumes a compilation phase
 #### Not a MetaObject Protocol, but a MMOP that is its own MMMOP
   * Lisp Macro expansion does this because the macro language is the same as the target-languages; and thus you can have macro-macros, etc. Apply this idea to UI & code: if they are "the same thing", then ... voila!
 #### No need for an OS